 Version 1.2 - (April 14th, 2000) Massive update which included the built-in ID3-tag editor and QuickReference.
 The Track Mixer was also updated with more controls.
 In the 3rd revision of version 1.2 selectable scan depth on dropped folders was added, as well as support for ID3 v2 tags.

 Version 1.3 - (June 2nd, 2000) introduced the Tools menu for the first time.
-Also introduced was individual settings for stereo balance, bass and treble - finally!
+Also, after extensive research, I introduced individual settings for stereo balance, bass and treble.

 Version 1.4 - (June 30th, 2000) The major new feature was the 'fade-out on stop/skip'-function.

 Version 1.5 - (Dec 6th, 2000) MPLAY goes shareware!
 I finally decided to make MPLAY a shareware application.
-I came to the point when I had to choose between stop developing MPLAY or charge for it.
+Hundreds of programming hours finally made me decide to charge for it.
 Also new in this version was VU meters and that the 68k version was discontinued.

 Version 1.5.5 - (Dec 21st, 2000) Major new feature; the Trim function.